-Mile High Mamas was created as an entertaining community resource for area moms.
-The site includes regular posts by some of Colorado’s most popular mommy bloggers, a Mama Drama advice column, events, family travel, activities, regular giveaways, Foodie Friday with recipes and restaurant picks and product reviews.
+Mile High Mamas was created as an entertaining community resource for Colorado moms.
+The site includes regular posts by some of Colorado’s most popular mommy bloggers, events, family travel, activities, regular contests, Foodie Friday with recipes and restaurant picks and product reviews.
 If you would like to have one of your products featured for a contest or review, please contact us for consideration.

 Mile High Mamas strives to use the very latest social networking tools and we want to keep you on the cutting edge.
 We can be found on Twitter and be sure to join us on Facebook for fun updates and freebies.

 Mile High Mamas sends out a weekly email newsletter detailing Colorado’s hottest topics, events and deals for Colorado moms.
 Don’t miss out so be sure to sign-up here.
 Do you have an event you would like to publicize?
 You will soon be able to submit your events to our calendar for consideration.

 We are also pleased to launch our Denver Deal.
 Money-saving mama Gretchen Yoder rounds up the very best bargains, coupons, sales, frugal tips and freebies specifically with Colorado moms in mind.
 If you know of any great deals, please email her at gretchen_yoder at yahoo dot com.

 The site is moderated by the Editor, Amber Johnson.
 Every month, Mile High Mamas publishes blog posts from mom guest bloggers.
 To submit a blog post to be considered for publication, please email amber at firstname.lastname@example.org.
 If you are a business, please contact us on our advertising page about our affordable sponsored post rates.